 Summertime is Hammer time

 Summer has also come to Den Blå Planet, Northern Europe's largest aquarium.
-Today their blue and playful summer campaign decorates busses and ad shells.
-We are behind the concept, design and copy - and their visual identity developed earlier this year.
+Their blue and playful campaign decorates busses and ad shells.
+We are behind the concept, design and copy - and their visual identity.
 Together with the hammerhead shark we wish everyone a funky summer!

 Hosting young talents

 Yesterday, we had the honour of presenting two great designers, who challenge type in very different ways, at our Creative Session + Danish Faces.
 Under the heading “Type for News” the exceptionally talented Samo Ačko shared his thoughts on creating a super family of typefaces for Dnevnik newspaper with great attention to detail.
 Also, the brilliant recent graduate from Kolding Design School, Birk Marcus Hansen, spoke on bridging Chinese and Western characters.
 The creative session was held in collaboration with Danish Faces - a network and knowledge sharing platform for Danish designers.

 We are very proud to announce that Arla Unika has been awarded “Best Cheese Brand” and were one of the finalists competing for the title as “Best New Brand” at the Dairy Innovation Awards 2013 in Switzerland.
 About the Arla Unika brand the judge said: "Premium take on provenance.
 Great idea to use chefs to promote cheese.
 On trend - artisanal cheese for an increasingly discerning consumer”.
 We have been responsible for building the Arla Unika brand from the bottom and have developed everything from strategy, visual identity, communication concept, copywriting as well as the design of the flagship store at Torvehallerne in Copenhagen.
 Have a closer look at Arla Unika's brand universe.